Allan Seckel: COVID-19

 Following the declaration of the COVID-19 pandemic in British Columbia, in April 2020, Attorney General David Eby appointed Seckel to chair a Cross-Jurisdictional Technical Advisory Group to assist the provincial court system amidst public health restrictions.
 On June 2, 2020, Seckel and Doctors of BC President Kathleen Ross published a statement condemning recent acts of racism and violence in the United States.
+On September 21, 2020, Seckel was appointed as an alternate member to the Medical Services Commission of British Columbia.

 Seckel was appointed to the board of directors of the Insurance Corporation of British Columbia (ICBC) on April 22, 2021, as chair of BC Housing in July 2022, and as the inaugural Fair Practices Commissioner for WorkSafeBC on May 1, 2023.

-On July 24, 2023, BC Minister of Health Adrian Dix appointed Seckel via ministerial order to lead the process of amalgamating British Columbia's health colleges.
+On July 24, 2023, BC Minister of Health Adrian Dix appointed Seckel via ministerial order to lead the process of amalgamating British Columbia's health colleges under the Health Professions Act.
 On June 6, 2024, it was announced that Minister Dix had appointed Seckel as chair of the boards of two newly-formed colleges, the College of Complementary Health Professionals of British Columbia (CCHPBC) and College of Health and Care Professionals of British Columbia (CHCPBC).
 The amalgamation process was completed on June 28, 2024.

 In early August 2025, the Government of British Columbia announced that Seckel would receive the Order of British Columbia "for his leadership and lasting impact across law, government and community, helping to shape a more just and inclusive B.C."